bedardbrandon928/National-Unity-and-Prosperity-Act-NUPA/core/NUPA-NG_TechnicalStack.md

  * ​Debt Discharge: While traditional policies deepen the national debt (now exceeding ₦153 Trillion), NUPA-NG is the only framework in Nigerian history that discharges massive public liabilities through the creation of new, non-oil economic volume.

- * ​The 80/20 Anti-Leakage Shield: NUPA-NG solves the "Zero-Sum" conflict.
-By hard-coding 80% of ground rents directly to the Host Community and 20% to Hub Infrastructure, the framework ensures that local wealth stays local.
+ * ​The 50/30/20 Anti-Leakage Shield: NUPA-NG solves the "Zero-Sum" conflict.
+By hard-coding 50% back to governors for state licensing, 30% of ground rents directly to the Host Community and 20% to Hub Infrastructure, the framework ensures that local wealth stays local.

  * ​Labor Protection (The AI Firewall): NUPA-NG provides the only market-based defense against the coming AI displacement of the Nigerian youth.
 It utilizes Fixed Cost Arbitrage to make human labor 70% more competitive than automation within the hubs.